Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 IS MY council participating and why does that matter anyway?

 If your council is not involved, you’d better get in quick as we only have a maximum of 10 garage sale spots available in these areas, and they fill up fast.
-Contact us if you’d like to help us get your council on the Trail.

 Will I get a printed seller pack?